-Her work has been exhibited internationally, including her latest solo exhibitions at Argos, centre for audiovisual arts, Künstlerhaus, Halle für Kunst & Medien, Graz and Museum of Contemporary Art in Belgrade.
-As the Jackman Goldwasser resident artist in 2015, in collaboration with the Hyde Park Art Center at Chicago, she started her research on the questions and relations of public art – capitalism – patriarchy, as well as the production of male and female histories within this context.
-As an artist in residence at Q21 in Vienna in 2016, she studied the work of anthropologists and racial hygienists of Austrian imperial period, as well as politics of oblivion after WWII in Austria.
+Jelena Juresa (Novi Sad, Yugoslavia) has been extensively working with the questions of cultural identity, gender, politics of memory and oblivion through film, video installation, photography and text.
+In her works, she relates individual stories and questions of identity to collective processes of oblivion and remembrance.
+She unceasingly questions historical and political narratives and tries to destabilise our ideas of what is true.
+Her work has been exhibited internationally, including her latest solo exhibitions at Argos centre for audiovisual arts, Künstlerhaus, Halle für Kunst & Medien, Graz and Museum of Contemporary Art, Belgrade.
+As a Jackman Goldwasser resident artist in 2015, in collaboration with the Hyde Park Art Center in Chicago, she started her research on the questions and relations of public art – capitalism – patriarchy, as well as the production of male and female histories within this context.
+As a Q21 artist in residence in Vienna in 2016, she studied the work of anthropologists and racial hygienists of the Austrian imperial period, as well as the politics of oblivion after WWII in Austria.

-Her latest film project Aphasia which detects a thread of positions of power, racism, injustice and violence from Belgian colonialism, Austrian anti-Semitism and atrocities in Bosnia during the Yugoslavian was produced by Argos centre for audiovisual media in Brussels, where it was exhibited in a solo exhibition in 2019.
-The film premiered at Cinematek, Brussels as part of DISSENT!
-Cinema of Politic, Politics of Cinema, and has been shown at the Museum of Contemporary Art in Zagreb, at Fotomuseum Antwerpen, in DeCinema in Antwerp, and at the 23rd Ji.hlava IDFF where it won the main prize within the First Lights section.
-Aphasia was shown within the programme of Contour biennial in Mechelen, where a new work commissioned for the biennial, a film installation Ubundu, was exhibited for the first time (October 2019).
+Her latest film project Aphasia, which detects a thread of positions of power, racism, injustice and violence from Belgian colonialism, Austrian anti-Semitism and the atrocities in Bosnia during the Yugoslavian wars, was produced by Argos centre for audiovisual arts in Brussels, where it was exhibited in a solo exhibition in 2019.
+The film premiered at Cinematek, Brussels as part of Figures of Dissent: Cinema of Politics, Politics of Cinema, and has been shown at the Museum of Contemporary Art in Zagreb, at Fotomuseum in Antwerpen, at De Cinema in Antwerp, and at the 23rd Ji.hlava IDFF where it won the main award within the First Lights section.
+Aphasia was shown within the programme of Contour Biennale in Mechelen, where a new work commissioned for the biennale, the film installation Ubundu, was exhibited for the first time (October 2019).